plgd-dev/doc/content/en/architecture/component-overview.md

 ##### Disconnect the device from the plgd Cloud using Onboarding Tool

-Device is at this point requested to disconnect from the plgd Cloud.
+Device is at this point requested to disconnect from the plgd Cloud from the local network, by the Onboarding tool.
 This process covers multiple steps:

-1. Unpublish Resources
+1. Send the SignOff message which deregisters the device
-2. Send the SignOff message which deregisters the device
+2. Close the TCP connection
 3. Cleanup of the cloud configuration resource

 ##### Force disconnect by the plgd Cloud